Determinantal random subgraphs: Further examples

 In \cite[Section 1.5]{KL3} and \cite{KL6}, we consider higher rank vector bundles on graphs, following our work \cite{KL1}.
 We consider a subspace $\im d_h$ of $\Omega^1(\rG, \K^N)$ where $d_h$ is a $\rU(N,\K)$-twisted discrete covariant derivative.
 Here, $\rU(N,\K)$ is the unitary group of $\K^{N}$.
-The quantum spanning forest is the determinantal linear process \cite[Definition 3.1]{KL3} associated with the subspace $\im d_h$ and the natural splitting of $\Omega^1(\rG,\K^N)$ as sums of blocks $\K^N$, where the sum is over $\dE$.
+The quantum spanning forest is the determinantal linear process \cite[Definition~3.1]{KL3} associated with the subspace $\im d_h$ and the natural splitting of $\Omega^1(\rG,\K^N)$ as sums of blocks $\K^N$, where the sum is over~$\dE$.
 It is a certain random subspace $\Q$ of the form $\Q=\oplus_{e\in \dE}\Q_e$ which is $h$-acyclic in the sense that $\Q\cap \ker d_h^*=\{0\}$ and which is maximal for these properties.

 Viewing $\Omega^1(\rG)$ as a linear subspace of $\Omega^1(\rG, \K^N)$ by picking a line over each edge, we then consider the compression on that subspace of the orthogonal projection onto $\im d_h$.
 It is an element of $\End(\Omega^1(\rG))$, which defines a determinantal random subgraph, which we call a marginal of the quantum spanning forest.
 See Figure~\ref{fig:qsf}.
-If we take a full orthogonal basis of each block~$\K^N$ over each edge, we then obtain a collection of $N$ correlated marginal subgraphs, which are the marginals of the quantum spanning forest.
+Taking a full orthogonal basis of each block~$\K^N$ over each edge, one then obtains a collection of $N$ correlated marginal subgraphs, which are the marginals of the quantum spanning forest.

 By \cite[Proposition 6.13]{KL3}, in the case where holonomies of loops are in $\SU(2)$, the law of the total occupation number of the marginals of the quantum spanning forest (like those in Figure~\ref{fig:qsf}) is equal to the occupation number of the union of two independent samples of the associated Q-determinantal measure on~$\cU(\rG)$ (like that in Figure \ref{fig:crsf}).